The Importance of God’s Word

 Psalm 119 is essentially an extended meditation on the power of God’s Word.
 Whether the Psalmist is talking about “the Law,” “precepts,” “statutes” or “commandments,” he is talking about the Word of God.
 The shocking thing to notice is that in basically every instance you could replace the word used to describe God’s Word, with the name of God, and the verse still makes sense.

 Take verse 16 as an example.
 Here is how it reads “I will delight in your statutes;I will not forget your word.”
 Now here is how it reads with the words substituted “I will delight in God; I will not forget God.”
 What we see again and again is that to hear the Bible in faith is to hear the voice of God.
 To trust in what the Bible promises is to trust in what God promises.
 To believe what the Bible teaches is to believe what God teaches.
-The Bible is the product of God’s breath and is given to us so that we can know God.
+The Bible is the product of God’s breath and is given to us so that we can know Him.
 For followers of Jesus there is no substitute.

 Reading the Whole Bible